Solid Mount Setup

 Choosing a Backing Board

-Do not install the Beta Bloc Solid Mount directly into drywall.
+Do not install the Beta Block Solid Mount directly into drywall.
 Drywall is not an appropriate mounting surface for the Solid Mount and should not be used as the only material supporting the mount.

 The Solid Mount must be attached to a secure backing board that is properly installed to structural framing or another appropriate load-bearing structure.
 Wall construction varies, and it is the user’s responsibility to choose a safe mounting location, appropriate backing board, and proper installation method.

-A common setup is a solid wood backing board, such as a 2x6 or thicker board, securely fastened into wall studs using appropriate structural fasteners.
-(NOT included) The backing board should be flat, solid, and installed so it does not flex, shift, or pull away from the wall during training.
+A common setup is a solid wood backing board, such as a 2x6 or thicker board, securely fastened into wall studs using appropriate structural fasteners. (not included) The backing board should be flat, solid, and installed so it does not flex, shift, or pull away from the wall during training.

 A properly installed backing board helps spread the load across a larger surface area and gives the Solid Mount a stronger, more stable base for training.
 Before installing the Solid Mount, confirm that the backing board is secure, does not flex, and is appropriate for the type of training you plan to do.